Byzantium Induced Regeneration of Native Forest Project

 Project Information:

-Byzantium Induced Regeneration of Native Forest Project is a Human-Induced Regeneration project located at Byzantium Station, approximately 82km southwest of Mitchell in the Maranoa region of South West Queensland.
-It was registered in April 2016 and covers an area of 20,410.30 ha.
+Byzantium Induced Regeneration of Native Forest Project is a Human-Induced Regeneration (HIR) project located in the Maranoa region of Queensland, approximately 80km southwest of Mitchell and 135km southwest of Roma.
+It was registered in April 2016 and covers a vast project area of 20,410.30 hectares.